 Prior to installation of any new Quarry identification or directional signs, detailed plans, including elevations, materials, color, and lighting, shall be submitted to the PBES Department for administrative review and approval.
-All signs shall meet the design standards as set forth in NCC Chapter 18.116-of the Napa County Code.
+All signs shall meet the design standards as set forth in NCC Chapter 18.116.